United Church of God

-The United Church of God, an International Association (UCGIA or simply UCG) is a Christian church based in the United States.
+The United Church of God, an International Association (UCGIA or simply UCG) is an American-based restorationist and nontrinitarian Christian (Armstrongite) international religious organization formed in 1995 following a schism within the Worldwide Church of God (now Grace Communion International).

-The UCG calls itself "The United Church of God, an International Association", with the last three words italicized in order to differentiate the UCG from local congregations and denominations which bear similar names.
-The UCG was organized in 1995 by churches that had been part of the Worldwide Church of God, and holds doctrines and beliefs similar to those taught by Herbert W. Armstrong and the former Worldwide Church of God.
+The UCG identifies as "The United Church of God, an International Association", with the last three words italicized in order to differentiate the UCG from local congregations and denominations which bear similar names.
+The UCG was organized in 1995 by a group of churches that had been part of the Worldwide Church of God which rejected instuitional and doctrinal reforms in the years following that church's founder Herbert W. Armstrong's death in 1986.
+The UCG holds doctrines and beliefs similar to those taught by Armstrong, which include strict Sabbatarianism, British Israelism, Binitarianism, and restorationism, collectively known as Armstrongism.

 Government

 The UCG is governed by a 12-man board called the "Council of Elders" that is elected by the church's paid and lay ministers, which form the "General Conference of Elders."
 The General Conference of Elders meets once a year in May to perform tasks including budget approval, operational planning, strategic planning, electing members of the church council, and participation in seminars.
 The council acts as the governing body for the international association and is responsible for forming policy and doctrine for the Church.
 The council meets four times a year.

 The UCG's international headquarters is referred to as the "Home Office" and is located in Milford, Ohio (a suburb of Cincinnati).
 This office is headed by the UCG's president, who is the church's official spokesperson and is charged with administrative responsibility over day-to-day functions, such as managing the church's paid ministry and producing literature or other publications.
 The president is appointed by the Council of Elders (COE) and can be removed from his appointment by the COE.
 The COE must remain in the confidence of the General Conference of Elders, and COE members serve on a rotating system of election wherein four of twelve men are up for re-election or replacement in any given year.